codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 => This script prints all possible combinations of two lettes, except oo.
 Letters are lower cases from a to z.
 One combination per line. the output should be alpha ordered, starting with aa.
 DO not print oo.
 Your script should contain maximum 64 characters.
 13. Floats
 => this script prints a number with two decimal places, followed by a new line.
+14. DEcimal to Hexadecimal
+=> this script converts a number from base 10 to base 16.
+The number in base 10 is stored in the enviroment variable DECIMAL.
+The script should display the number in base 16, followed by a new line.